mrt-prodz/imgconvert.sh/README.md

         ./imgconvert.sh -s ~/icons -d /tmp -i jpg -o png -background white -alpha Background

-You can also use the global $pic running inside imgconvert.sh, this is the filename of the current file being processed if you need it in your command.
+You can also use the variable $pic running inside imgconvert.sh, this is the filename of the current file being processed if you need it in your command.

         ./imgconvert.sh -s ~/icons -i png -o xbm -alpha extract -negate $pic